 Fear of rejection – This is when the fear of hearing No keeps you from trying anything at all.
-You are more concerned about the possibility of rejection than you are of reaching your highest level of success.
+You are more concerned about the possibility of rejection than you are about reaching your highest level of success.

 Fear of being wrong – This is when you don’t want to be seen as uninformed or ignorant.
 You lack confidence so you refuse to assert your opinion or to contribute your knowledge and experience.

-Fear of being ridiculed – This is when you are afraid of what “they” might say about you so you refuse to put yourself, your work, your opinions or your answers out for others to see.
+Fear of being ridiculed – This is when you are afraid of what “they” might say about you so you refuse to put yourself, your work, your opinions, or your answers out for others to see.

 Fear of not knowing enough – This is when you refuse to trust yourself.
 No matter how much education, training, or real-world experience you have, you are trapped by insecurity.